Why This Edible Brownie Batter Works (No Eggs, Safe to Eat)

 Instructions

-• Heat treat the flour in the microwave by placing the flour in a bowl and heating on high for 30 seconds to 1 minute (Note 2).
+• Heat treat the flour in the microwave by placing the flour in a bowl and heating on high for 30 seconds to 1 minute.
+Allow it to cool completely.
+Spread it out on a sheet pan to speed up the process.
+Adding warm flour to the batter can melt the butter, resulting in a greasy texture.

 • Whisk together the wet ingredients in a large bowl, including the melted butter, brown sugar, milk and vanilla extract until combined.